-An updated mod_nss package that fixes NSS database permissions when upgrading is now available for Red Hat Enterprise Linux 5.
+Updated mod_nss packages that fix several bugs are now available for Red Hat Enterprise Linux 6.

 The mod_nss module provides strong cryptography for the Apache HTTP Server via the Secure Sockets Layer (SSL) and Transport Layer Security (TLS) protocols, using the Network Security Services (NSS) security library.

 - Previously, the nss_var_lookup_nss_cert_PEM() function from the nss_engine_vars.c file occasionally caused a memory error.
 This bug has been fixed and the memory error no longer occurs.